Importance of Development of Communication Skills for the Nurses

 This study also addresses the critical gap in the current literature concerning nurses’ cognitive and socially determined communication development strategies.
 The latter can include racial and socio-economic variables and more subtle features like coping strategies, ways of a situation assessment, and others.
 In order to achieve this, the study follows a mixed-method strategy combining grounded theory with qualitative audio-visual analysis to develop an evidence-based empirically grounded theory.
 The qualitative stage of analysis also intends to ensure the validity of the study.

 The virtual training program proposed includes simulations of various communicative situations with which nurses typically deal in their practice.
-With the help of simulations of such situations, the study will identify possible opportunities and limitations of teaching communication skills to nursing students and novices using online technologies.
+The project will use simulations of these scenarios to determine the potential benefits and drawbacks of teaching communication skills to novices and nursing students through online technology.
 Therefore, empirical research aims to create a sound theory of difficulties, obstacles, psychological and varied non-verbal barriers to learning, as well as benefits and positive experiences.
 Creating such a theory in the future will help develop a standardized program for teaching social and communication skills communication practice via virtual platforms.
 In addition, the study also seeks to assess the participants’ experiences in the learning progress.

 Thus, the implementation of the competence-based approach largely depends on the development of the communicative competence of future nurses, i.e., they have a complex of skills of verbal and kinetic communication, cooperation, and interaction, which allows them to assess and interpret educational and professional situations adequately, make and execute effective decisions, and constructively interact both in professional and interpersonal communication.
 In current conditions, teaching communication skills can occur through the adaptation of virtual technologies to the goals and objectives of professional training of nurses for real clinical practice.